voodoo12345/credits-docs/source/faq.rst

 Private blockchain is quite simply - a blockchain that is kept privately and not exposed to the world.
-Very much like a traditional database - the private blockchain is a blockchain-as-database, backend system accessed by the backend application developers, devops and other engineers, but not accessible to the public.
+Very much like a traditional database - the private blockchain is a blockchain-as-database, backend system accessed by the backend application developers, DevOps and other engineers, but not accessible to the public.

 Private blockchain is by definition permissioned since once needs an explicit permission to access such blockchain.
-However not being private doesn't make a blockchain immediatelly permissionless.
+However not being private doesn't make a blockchain immediately permissionless.

 What is permissioned blockchain or distributed ledger?
 ------------------------------------------------------
-Permissioned blockchain is a blockchain where one needs to obtain a permission to join a specific distributed ledger network and participate in it's consensus.
+Permissioned blockchain is a blockchain where one needs to obtain a permission to join a specific distributed ledger network and participate in its consensus.

-This may be a private ledger, where one needs explicit permission to even see the contents of specific blockchain, or a public permissioned ledger where the blockchain contents is available for reading without prior permission, but joining the network is still possible only after explicit permission from the distributed ledger owners/operators.
+This may be a private ledger, where one needs explicit permission to even see the contents of the specific blockchain or a public permissioned ledger where the blockchain content is available for reading without prior permission, but joining the network is still possible only after explicit permission from the distributed ledger owners/operators.

-A permissioned ledger may be public, where the contents of the blockchain is available for reading and verification, or private.
+A permissioned ledger may be public, where the content of the blockchain is available for reading and verification, or private.

 Is Credits a Proof of Work or Proof of Stake?